How to Deal with a Conflict Avoidant Spouse: 5 Ways

 4. Let them talk to you

-When dealing with a conflict avoidant spouse, something else that is quite important is that you should let them talk to you.
+When dealing with a conflict-avoidant spouse, it is also important to let them talk to you.
 Don’t try to force them to say things or express themselves when they are not ready.

 Practicing mindfulness while working on communication may help improve the amount of support you can give your partner.